HongkePn/RaCHseq_Probe_Design/README.md

 - for up-concatenations, select a probe from the right side.
 - for down-concatenations, select a probe from the left side.
 - select probes with similar GC%

+##Check if all exons are covered by probes

 ```
 #code you need to modify =======================================